-Cactus Rose has been in Wilton since 2011, although their building has suffered through two plumbing related floods that closed them in 2015 and again in 2016, but thanks to 24/7 plumber san francisco they have able to resolve the problem.
+Cactus Rose has been in restaurants on lexington avenue, although their building has suffered through two plumbing related floods that closed them in 2015 and again in 2016, but thanks to 24/7 plumber san francisco they have able to resolve the problem.
 They were able to retain their staff during this most recent shut-down and we went back to see how they’ve evolved.
 In 2011, they started with a fairly elaborate menu, but when we revisited in 2013, their menu has been simplified, along with their service.

 However, when we visited Saturday evening (always a challenging night for restaurants) the service was excellent.
 We had two servers, one who provided water and drink orders, and one who took the food order.
 Other staff delivered the food, but all of them were pleasant and hard working and genuinely interested in whether you were happy with your food.
 We arrived about 6:15, and by 7 pm, the restaurant was lively and very busy.
 But the service did not flag.

 Our table was set with two square plates that might have been for some sort of appetizer.
 However, they weren’t for bread, as none was provided or on the menu.
 They eventually cleared them when our appetizers arrived.

 There are now about 10 dinner entrees, priced from $19 to $29, some of them with a Southwestern theme such as fish tacos, black skillet fajitas, lobster enchiladas, and tequila chicken, as well as salmon, blackened tilapia, paella, baby back ribs, steak frites, littleneck clams and grilled vegetables on a mushroom risotto.

 The appetizers included their “most interesting clams,” steamed in Dos Equis, and as we recall, it is very good.
 They also offer a number of appetizers ($7-$17) including taco and nachos, seared shrimp, lobster quesadilla, seared wild shrimp, and a number of salads ($7-$15).